Race Day Sign-up Sheets

 Pit Zone Food Table maintenance Volunteers keep an eye on food and cleanliness in the Pit Zone throughout the day and make sure that foods are replenished and then put away.
 Shifts are generally 2 hours, and you can pick a time when your child is not racing.

 Food Coordinator responsibilities Keeps track of the overall food inventory for the team, and makes sure that food usage is tracked.
 Food Delivery Coordinator Tracks all the food on arrival on race day to make sure everything is present and accounted for.
 Bike trainer set-up Trainers need to be unloaded from the trailers, set up in the Pit Zone, and kids helped on and off the trainers prior to each race.

 Pit area recycling and garbage handling Drake’s Pit Zone is also famous for having the smallest footprint for waste, thanks to the well-organized recycling, garbage, and composting efforts.

-Feed Zone volunteers The Feed Zone is the area on the race course where individual riders get their water bottles handed to them during the race.
+Feed Zone Leader and volunteers The Feed Zone is the area on the race course where individual riders get their water bottles handed to them during the race.
+With a team this size, we sometimes need up to 100 bottles ready for a single race.
+The Feed Zone Leader is the person who is responsible for making sure that bottles are washed and ready for each race, and that the Feed Zone is coordinated and staffed at each race.
 There are two types of Feed Zone Volunteers: there are spotters who call in race numbers from a location away from the feed zone, and feeders working in the feed zone to give bottles to the riders as they come through.
 This is a fun and very participatory job!